khmarbaise/octopress/source/_posts/2020/09/2020-09-28-itf-part-vi.md

 public @interface ExecuteIntegrationAndEndToEnd {
 }
 ```
 This is not limited to the `@MavenProfile` annotation.
-You can cominate that
+You can combine that
 with the annotation like `@MavenGoal` etc. as mentioned in the previous articles
 of the series.